 Apparently, those kinds of babies aren't just magical, mythical legends.
 Our baby slept well from day one, so we thought we could breathe a sigh of relief.
 On we trudged through months one, two, and three.
 She continued to sleep great at night, just waking up to eat and going right back down.

 But then month four hit.
 And I kid you not: My daughter has rarely slept through the night since.
 She just turned 18 months last week.

 The culprit?
 Sleep regression.
 Here's what you need to know about sleep regression, how to handle it, and what you can do to help your baby get some sleep.

 Sleep regression refers to a baby who seems to "regress" in sleep habits.
 They might wake up more often at night, or resist sleep all together.
 Most commonly, babies do a bit of both.

 When it comes to how a baby’s sleep habits change over the first year of life, sleep regression might not be the best term.
 Instead, it might be more appropriate to think of it as "sleep development."
-A baby's sleep patterns naturally change over the first year of life as they grow, their brain changes, and habits form.
+A baby's sleep patterns over the first year of life as they grow, their brain changes, and habits form.